You need a job to apply for a visa: This is what we call, the Catch 22 Dilemma

 - you have the necessary skills and experience to work in your occupation,

-- you have New Zealand registration, if it is required to work in your occupation in New Zealand,
+- you have New Zealand registration if it is required to work in your profession in New Zealand,

 - your employer has tried to recruit any suitable New Zealanders who are available to do the work before offering you the job.

 You cannot submit a work visa application unless you have a job offer from a New Zealand employer.
-If you would do so, your application would be rejected by Immigration New Zealand.
+If you did so, your application would be rejected by Immigration New Zealand.

-The Skilled Migrant Category Resident Visa and the Catch 22 hurdle
+The Skilled Migrant Category Resident Visa and the Catch 22 Dilemma

 In principle, to be eligible for a Skilled Migrant Category Resident Visa

 - You must have an acceptable standard of health;